 Study Tips for Spanish Class

 Spanish class isn’t the time to zone out!
-Make the most of class time with these helpful tips.
+You want to learn as much as you can as efficiently as possible without missing a beat.
+Make the most of class time with these helpful tips for learning Spanish.

 Silently answer every question that the teacher asks the class, then listen for the correct answer from your teacher.